Xilinx/PYNQ/docs/source/pynq_overlays/base_overlay.rst

 Base Overlay
 ============

-The base overlay design is intended to include the hardware IP to control the board peripherals, and connects these IP blocks to the Zynq PS.
+The purpose of the base overlay design is to allow PYNQ to use peripherals on a board out-of-the-box.
+The design includes hardware IP to control peripherals on the target board, and connects these IP blocks to the Zynq PS.
 If a base overlay is available for a board, peripherals can be used from the Python environment immediately after the system boots.

+Board peripherals typically include GPIO devices (LEDs, Switches, Buttons), Video, Audio, and other custom interfaces.

+As the base overlay includes IP for the peripehrals on a board, it can also be used as a reference design for creating new customized overlays.

-Board peripherals typically include GPIO devices (LEDs, Switches, Buttons), Video, Audio, and any other custom interfaces.
-In the case of a general purpose interfaces, for example Pmod and Arduino headers, the base overlay may include an IOP for the interface, or a simple GPIO interface.
+In the case of general purpose interfaces, for example Pmod or Arduino headers, the base overlay may include a PYNQ IOP (Input/Output Porcessor).
+An IOP allows control of devices with different interfaces and protocols on the same port without requiring a change to the programmable logic design.
+See the PYNQ Libraries section for more information on IOPs.

 PYNQ-Z1 Block Diagram
 ---------------------